 Upright MRI is a form of magnetic resonance imaging which allows to take images of the patient in a weight bearing position (sitting or standing).
 The patient does not have to be in a small tube and is not in a prone position.

 The Upright MRI of the cervical spine takes place in a sitting position.

 In the beginning, the cervical spine is in neutral position.

 Then images in maximum flexion and extension are taken to evaluate the whole cervical spine.

-The head has to be in each position for a couple of minutes and is fixed in that position to protect from movement.
-That may be a exhausting and painful and can aggravate the symptoms.
+The head has to be in each position for a couple of minutes, and is fixed in that position to protect from movement.
+That may be an exhausting and painful situation, and can aggravate the symptoms.

-The Upright MRI has the advantages that it can show load dependent issues.
-Moreover instabilities can be missed or look less severe in a prone and stress-free position.
-Also a myelon compression which only occurs with movement of the head can only be shown in an Upright MRI.
+The Upright MRI has many advantages.
+First, it can show load-dependent issues.
+Second, instabilities that would have been missed or looked less severe in a prone and stress-free position might be detected via Upright MRI.
+Last, a myelon compression that only occurs with movement of the head might only show up on upright imaging.

-For all MRIs there is no radiation exposure and they show bones and soft tissue as well.
+MRIs do not have any radiation, and they show bones and soft tissue as well.
 MRIs allow to directly evaluate capsules and ligaments of the cervical spine.

 Jinkins JR, Dworkin JS, Damadian RV.
 Upright, weight-bearing, dynamic–kinetic MRI of the spine: initial results.
 European radiology.
 2005 Sep 1;15(9):1815-25.